-Both the student and the parent / legal guardian will need to be present at the bank and provide certain documentation for an account to be opened.
-Below is list of documents that have been required in the past.
-Please check with the bank itself as well.
+Both the student and the parent / legal guardian will need to be present at the bank and provide certain documentation for an account to potentially be opened.
+Below is a list of documents that have been required in the past, but individual bank branches may request further documentation.

 Copy of passport (parent/guardian and student)